OleVik/grav-theme-scholar/README.md

     - [ ] Add templates for book/papers/articles
 1. Styles
     - [ ] Must comply with [tota11y](https://github.com/Khan/tota11y)
+    - [ ] Unify to reduce customizations in core Styles
     - [ ] Join docs, pages, and book styles into one sheet
         - Color-customization should be available globally, for page-hierarchies, and single pages
     - [ ] Add styles for docs